angelb9967/Merc-Airline-Booking-CMD/README.md

 Explore the core functionalities of MERC:

 *   **Flight Options Display:** Presents users with a selection of pre-defined flight options.
-*   **Booking Process:** Guides users through a step-by-step booking process, including seat selection and passenger details.
+*   **Booking Process:** Guides users through a step-by-step booking process, including flight selection and passenger details.
-*   **User Input Handling:** Implements robust mechanisms for receiving and validating user input.
 *   **Text-Based UI with ASCII Art:** Provides a custom and interactive user interface entirely within the console, utilizing ASCII visuals for an enhanced experience.
 *   **Conditional Logic (Switches) & Loops:** Demonstrates essential programming constructs for flow control and repetitive tasks.